 KATE LEAHY, writer

 The first piece I ever had published was "Feeding Nostalgia: Cookbooks and Armenian-American Identity," which ran in Explorations, a UC Davis research journal.
 It involved a year's worth of research, including visits to the California State Library archives, reading every Armenian-American community cookbook available through interlibrary loans, and driving to Fresno to eat lahmajoon, among other things.
-Once the piece was done, though, I put the subject of Armenian food aside in the years.
+Once the piece was done, though, I put the subject of Armenian food aside for years.
 I went to work as a line cook in Boston, San Francisco, and Napa before later attending Northwestern's Medill School of Journalism.
-Since then, I have written or contributed to more than eight books including A16 Food + Wine, an IACP Cookbook of the Year and Burma Superstar:Addictive Recipes from the Crossroads of Southeast Asia, a cookbook about a California-Burmese restaurant in San Francisco.
+Since then, I have written or contributed to more than eight books including A16 Food + Wine, winner of the IACP Cookbook of the Year award, Cookie Love with pastry chef Mindy Segal, and Burma Superstar:Addictive Recipes from the Crossroads of Southeast Asia, a cookbook about a California-Burmese restaurant in San Francisco.
 Yet I never quite forgot about the ties between Armenia, food, and cultural Identity that drove me to spend a year researching a country that was both very far away but felt tangibly close.
 Returning to the subject of Armenian food for Lavash feels as though I'm picking up where I left off.

 In the press/more about us

 Hear co-author Kate Leahy talk about learning how to make lavash on the Modernist Breadcrumbs podcast.
 LISTEN HERE

 Read about lavash in Explore Parts Unknown HERE

 For more about how the three of us met, read Part 1: Forming Team Lavash